 Today more than 1.7 million children in Texas live in poverty, or 25 percent of all Texas children.
-Poverty affects children in many different ways.
-Unfortunately, many low income children are at higher risk for abuse and neglect.
+Poverty affects children in many ways.
+Unfortunately, many low-income children are at higher risk for abuse and neglect.

 We’ve always placed a special emphasis on helping vulnerable children in our community.
 Those who need care and healing.
 Those who yearn for a family to love them, attending the same school each year, and staying in one place long enough to make friends.
 Those who arrive at shelters, treatment centers, and foster homes traumatized, resentful, injured, or ill, and many have fear, anxiety, depression, aggression, and self-harming behaviors.
 Instead, imagine a world where children who have endured these difficult environments learn to build trusting relationships with caring adults.